Moving to Poland: Expat Registration Guide

 Polish Bank Account (Konto Bankowe)

-GOOD TO HAVEEU + Non-EUA Polish bank account with a PL IBAN is required for salary payments, ZUS refunds, tax refunds, and most rental contracts. mBank and ING Bank Slaski offer the most accessible English-language onboarding for new arrivals.
+GOOD TO HAVEEU + Non-EUPolish Bank Account (Konto Bankowe) in Poland: Open as soon as you have your PESEL number, required for salary payments, ZUS contributions, and tax refunds.
+A Polish bank account with a PL IBAN is required for salary payments, ZUS refunds, Tax Office refunds (Krajowa Administracja Skarbowa), and most rental contracts. mBank and ING Bank Slaski offer the most accessible English-language onboarding for new arrivals with limited Polish.
+PKO BP and Santander have wider branch networks.
+Revolut PL is an option for day-to-day use but is not accepted by all employers for salary.

 - Valid identity document (passport or EU ID)